 - Kosher salt

 For the Papris: In a large bowl, whisk together flour, baking powder, salt, and nigella seeds.
-Add warm water, a little at a time, until a soft dough forms (should be the consistency of Play-Doh).
-Knead in the bowl until the mixture comes together into a smooth dough, about 5 minutes.
+Add warm water, a little at a time, until a soft dough forms (it should be the consistency of Play-Doh).
+Knead in the bowl until mixture comes together into a smooth dough, about 5 minutes.
 Wrap dough in plastic wrap and let rest for at least 1 hour and up to 12 hours.

 To Assemble: On a large serving plate, spread papris in a single even layer.